johnhearn/johnhearn.github.io/_posts/2019-04-19-stability-of-systems.md

 > Second, they have **diversity**, which increases the odds that at least some species will be able to cope with unexpected change.
 > Third, they have **modularity**, so that failure of part of the system doesn't bring down the whole thing.* - The Goldilocks Planet - New Scientist (23 March 2019)

-These principles seem to be quite applicable to any complex system, including distributed software systems.
+These principles seem to be quite applicable to any non-trivial system, including distributed software systems.
 In particular, when I read that quote, I immediately thought of Netflix and its well publicised techniques for making their platform reliable in the face of infrastructure problems.

 In the above quote, the ecologist talks about robust systems but, technically, the terms **robustness** and **resilience** have different meanings in this context, *robustness* being strength to bear additional load and *resilience* the ability to adapt and respond in the face of changing external factors.
 The looser, everyday meanings of these words mean that authors (myself included) are liable mix these two concepts even though each play separate roles in a stable system.